Biography and Traditions of the Prophet Muhammad

 - Year 2

-The course will give an outline of life in Arabia before the time of the Prophet, and then cover the Prophet Muhammad’s early life, call to prophet-hood, opposition and rejection, emigration to Medina, building the Muslim community, the prophet’s death and succession.
+The module will give an outline of life in Arabia before the time of the Prophet, and then cover the Prophet Muhammad’s early life, call to prophet-hood, opposition and rejection, emigration to Medina, building the Muslim community, the prophet’s death and succession.

 Themes for study will include: